telerik/kendo-ui-core/docs/web/button/overview.md

 For further reading and related information, please refer to the [Button API](/api/web/button/).

-### Creating Floating Action Button
+Kendo UI Button can be used for creating different style of buttons, like the Floating Action Button from the Material Design theme.

-The Kendo UI Button can be used for creating different style of buttons, like the Floating Action Button from the Material Design theme.
-Here is an example:
+###### Example - create a Floating Action Button

     <button id="primaryTextButton" class="k-primary"></button>
     <script>